MadStats/reflections-on-presentations-kzhang244/README.md

 Title of presentation:NBA

+What were aspects of the presentation that you liked: heat map of position is informative.
+What were aspects of the presentations for which you had concerns or questions:
+The focus could be more clear.

+Title of presentation:Terrorism

 What were aspects of the presentation that you liked:
+Visualization is cool. interesting findings

 What were aspects of the presentations for which you had concerns or questions: